project snapshot

 Before designing the Form Builder, I needed to understand how Forms fit into the platform's broader content model.

-• A 'Pub' represented a single piece of content
+• A Pub represented a single piece of content.

-• Types were collections of specific fields
+• Types were reusable collections of fields.

 PubPub Platform Data Hierarchy Notes